• Skip to primary navigation

 The point at which buyers and sellers agree on a price is referred to as the Market Clearing Price (MCP), which is updated every five minutes.
 Every hour, the previous 12 MCPs are averaged together to calculate the Hourly Ontario Energy Price (HOEP).

 Businesses that use large amounts of electricity purchase it wholesale according to the HOEP.
-Homeowners and small business owners usually pay what is called Time-Of-Use prices, which are regulated rates based on HOEP, but adds in other costs, such as transmission costs, the Global Adjustment, and other fees.
+Homeowners and small business owners usually pay Time-Of-Use prices, which are regulated rates based on HOEP, but add in other costs, such as transmission costs, the Global Adjustment, and other fees.
 To clarify, all consumers pay these additional costs.
 Smaller consumers just don’t see the breakdown of these fees.

 Regulated Price Plan (RPP) Rates

 If you see two different prices on your energy bill—one for consumption up to a certain threshold, and then a higher rate for consumption beyond that point—that means that you are on a Regulated Price Plan (RPP).
-Also known as a Tiered Regulated Price Plan or Tiered Pricing Plan, RPP rates are mandated by the Ontario Energy Board to give residents of Ontario access to electricity services with a predictable, stable price.
-Roughly 10% of Ontario residents pay RPP rates.
+Also known as a Tiered Regulated Price Plan or Tiered Pricing Plan, RPP rates are mandated by the Ontario Energy Board to give residents of Ontario access to electricity services at a predictable, stable price.

-• 10.3 cents per kilowatt, below a total of 600 kWh per month
+• below a total of 600 kWh per month for the summer period (May 1 to October 31)

 The Advantages of RPP Rates